Launch Pad Contents

 Focus Shapes Behaviour:

 Your attention drives your actions.
-Focusing on productive goals often leads to intentional efforts, while focusing on fears or failures may lead to procrastination and avoidance.
+Focusing on productive and emotionally enriching outcomes often leads to intentional efforts, while focusing on fears and failures may lead to procrastination and avoidance.

 Example: An athlete focusing on winning a race, channels their energy into disciplined training, while one focusing on failure might cause hesitation and self-sabotage.